 What is Emergency Contraception?
-(EN subtitles)
+(Kinyarwanda)

 Using birth control and condoms every time people choose to have vaginal-penile sex is the best way to prevent an unplanned pregnancy and reduce the risk of sexually transmitted diseases (STDs), including HIV.
 If a couple has vaginal-penile sex and did not use birth control or the method of birth control failed, pregnancy could occur.
 What can a couple do if that happens?
 Get emergency contraception (EC).
 Watch the video to learn more!
 [AMZ-104]